hcmlab/discover/README.md

 You can find the full documentation of the project [here](https://hcmlab.github.io/discover).

 ## Citation
 If you use DISCOVER consider citing the following paper:

 ```
-@article{schiller2024discover,
+@article{hallmen2025discover,
-title={DISCOVER: A Data-driven Interactive System for Comprehensive Observation, Visualization, and ExploRation of Human Behaviour},
+  title={DISCOVER: a Data-driven Interactive System for Comprehensive Observation, Visualization, and ExploRation of human behavior},
-author={Schiller, Dominik and Hallmen, Tobias and Withanage Don, Daksitha and Andr{\'e}, Elisabeth and Baur, Tobias},
+  author={Hallmen, Tobias and Schiller, Dominik and Vehlen, Antonia and Eberhardt, Steffen and Baur, Tobias and Withanage, Daksitha and Lutz, Wolfgang and Andr{\'e}, Elisabeth},
-journal={arXiv e-prints},
-pages={arXiv--2407},
-year={2024}
+  journal={Frontiers in Digital Health},
+  volume={7},
+  pages={1638539},
+  publisher={Frontiers}
 }
 ```